sage-code/.github/profile/contribute.md

 ```
 ~/sagecode
     |
-    +-->root
     |
     +-->images
     |
-    +-->seng
-    |
+    +-->project
     | ...
-    (other projects)
+    (root files)
 ```
 Our website is distributed in many repositories.
-The main repository is the /root repository.
-When you start your contribution you must fork or clone at least two: *root* and *images* repositories into the working folder: ~/sagecode or directly in your home folder ~/.
-You must copy all files from ~/sagecode/root into the working folder that is ~/ or ~/sagecode/.
-This is for testing and offline browsing.
-Use script ~/sagecode/root/publush.sh to copy the files into parent folder.
+The main repository is the /www repository.
+When you start your contribution you must fork or clone www first into a working folder: ~/sage or directly in your home folder ~/www.
+This repository contains index.html /image folder and many other folders, one for each programming language.

-## Project

-Usually a developer work on a single tutorial.
-Therefore you can clone the specific tutorial in the working folder.
-For example ~/sagecode/java is containing the Java tutorial.
-If you have installed immages properly, you can open ~/java/index.html in local browser without installing any special software.
-We use relative links to find the immages and the style files that should be located in ~/sagecode/ (work folder) and  ~/sagecode/images/.

-## Publshing
+## Projects

-After you make any modification in ~/sagecode/root folder, you need to run ./publish.sh to copy over the new files in the work folder ~/sagecode/ so you can see locally the new version.
-After you verify to look good in the browser you can commit the root repository.
-In the future we will have automation scripts that will publish your modification to our website.
-At this time we do manual work to publish all modifications to the website.
+Usually a developer work on a single project.
+You can clone our projects in the same working folder.
+For example ~/sage/eve contains a new language that we work on.
+Projects are stored in different folders.
+Usually you do not even need /www project if you do not contribute to a tutorial.
+You can work only on projects.

 ## Get started